07: Stans to Sachseln

 Further on, a vast plain unfolds where a wide road, akin to a forest track, runs along the edge of the woods.

-After an endless stretch of underwood, the path leads to Halten, blending into a modest, underdeveloped industrial area.
+Beyond an endless stretch of underwood, the path leads to Halten, blending into a modest, underdeveloped industrial area.

-A narrow road then cuts through this industrial landscape before meeting the cantonal road.
+A narrow road then cuts through this industrial landscape before meeting the cantonal road. .

 The Via Jacobi then follows this road towards St. Jakob.
 From this point on, spirits begin to slowly lift.
 The scenery becomes more pleasing.

-Further along, the path crosses St. Jakob, a hamlet within the municipality of Ennetmoos, home to various hamlets in the region with a population of nearly 2,000 souls.
+Further along, the route crosses St. Jakob, a hamlet within the municipality of Ennetmoos, home to various hamlets in the region with a population of nearly 2,000 souls.
 Here, you are at the boundary of the half-canton of Nidwald.
 Shortly after crossing the Melbach, you will enter the half-canton of Obwald.
 In the village, it is possible to dine or find lodging.
 Exiting, you cross the Rübibach.

 A dirt path briefly follows a stream before delving into the undergrowth, where majestic beech trees stand guard along the way.